albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What are the two main kinds of cooperation?

-Simple (reciprocal) and Altruistic.
-Simple consist if the helping gets an advantage, this is easy to implement.
-Altruistic cooperation is harder to evolve.
+* Simple (**reciprocal**) cooperation consist if the helping gets an advantage, this is easy to implement.

+* **Altruistic** cooperation is harder to evolve.

 #### Can you mention some examples of cooperation observed in nature?

+Ants that build bridges.
+Bees that give food to larvae...

 #### Why is it difficult to explain the evolution of altruistic cooperation?

+Because the individual usually takes a loss or even dies, which will reduce its fittness.

 #### What is the main idea of kin selection?
 What is genetic relatedness?

+Kin selection is the evolutionary strategy that **favours the reproductive success of an organism's relatives**, even at a cost to the organism's own survival and reproduction.

+The coefficient of relationship is a measure of the degree of consanguinity between two individuals.

 #### What is group selection and how does it differ from kin selection?

+**Group selection** is a proposed mechanism of evolution in which natural selection acts at the level of the group, instead of at the more conventional level of the individual.

 #### What kind of computational models (team composition and selection) can be used?

+* Homogeneous
+* Heterogeneous
+* Team selection
+* Individual Selection

 #### What are some possible applications of cooperative co-evolution?

+* Robots playing team sports
+* Transporation of heavy objects

 #### Can you describe the robotic foraging task experiments and their main results?